nionio6915/LPC1768-RepRapFirmware-Files/README.md

 This is an experimental port of dc42's RepRapFirmware for LPC1768/LPC1769 based boards.
 These are Panucatt Re-Arm, Azteeg X5 MiniWiFi, SKR 1.1, SKR 1.3, maybe some others.

 My primary board is a Panucatt ReARM.
 I have also set this up on a SKR with BLTouch.
 I no longer have the Ender with the BLTouch.
+The main level is ReARM.
+The folder named SKR has the SKR specific files in it.

 I am putting my notes here as I go, hopefully to aid someone else and maybe use as a basis for formal documentation later.